georgeguo-cn/georgeguo-cn.github.io/_pages/about.md

 * **Jul.
 2024 - present.** Postdoctoral researcher, Department of Computer Science and Technology, Tsinghua University.
 * **Sep.
 2020 - Jun.
 2024.** Ph.D., School of Computer Science and Technology, Huazhong University of Science and Technology.
 * **Sep.
 2018 - Jun.
 2020.** M.S., School of Computer Science and Technology, Huazhong University of Science and Technology.
-* **Aug.
-2014 - Jul.
-2017.** B.S., School of Mechanical, Electrical and Information Engineering, Shandong University.
+* **Sep.
+2014 - Jun.
+2018.** B.S., School of Mechanical, Electrical and Information Engineering, Shandong University.

 Publications